 On Thursday I finally got to tick yet another incredible adventure of off my bucket list: ascending Bali’s active volcano, Mount Batur.

-With nothing but a mini torch each to illuminate the dirt laden pathways that stood before us, we listened carefully to our guides instructions before beginning the ascent.
+With nothing but a mini torch each to illuminate the dirt tracks that lay before us, we listened carefully to our guides’ instructions before beginning the ascent.

 It is highly advised to book and complete the hike with a guide, due to the difficulty and confusion that accompanies the darkness at 3am in the morning.

-Our climb and transport was included in a retreat I was on, so I can’t recommend a booking place from personal experience but I know you’ll be able to book on a tour wherever you are in Bali, e.g. Ubud, Seminyak.
+Our climb and transport was included in a retreat I was on, so I can’t recommend a booking place from personal experience.
+But, I know you’ll be able to book on a tour wherever you are in Bali, e.g. from Ubud, Canggu or Seminyak.

 We engaged our glutes at 4am and powered on up for 2 hours at a consistently steep incline all the way, with just a ‘flat relief’ every 20-30min or so.

-About half way through the ascent, the road does split into two and you can choose between a harder and easier track – both with very similar views from the top, one just more physically challenging than the other.
+About half way through the ascent, the road does split into two and you can choose between a harder and easier track.
+Both have very similar views from the top, one is just more physically challenging than the other.

-Ever up for a challenge, we all agreed on the harder route and conversation soon turned to silence as we all panted for new breath.
+Ever up for a challenge, we all agreed on Mt Batur’s harder route and conversation soon turned to silence as we all panted for more breath.

 About an hour in, we bypassed the clouds and a glance over my shoulder gave me one of the most incredible views I have ever witnessed.

 Now, we’ve all seen clouds before, perhaps in the sky or on a plane.
 But breathing in the fresh crisp mountain air and looking down upon a thick marshmallow like duvet of clouds in the flesh is just something else.
 It didn’t look real.
 The blanket of stars that gazed down upon us twinkled like my eyes as I turned back to the path for the final leg of the climb.